AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

 Dapp-chains are not restricted to any particular foundational consensus method.
 They might use PoW, or PoS, or PoA, or something else.
-This means dapp-chains can have \emph{their own} token (and use that for mining rewards, etc).
+However, dapp-chains also use *Proof of Reflection* with their host simplex-chain.
-However, dapp-chains are also able to use *Proof of Reflection* with their host simplex-chain.
+With a suitable foundational consensus method, PoR enables dapp-chains to be as secure as their host simplex-chain with little overhead.
-With a suitable foundational consensus method, PoR enables dapp-chains to be as secure as their host simplex-chain with no appreciable overhead.
+Note that, since dapp-chains can use whichever foundational consensus method, they can optionally have \emph{their own} root token (and use that for mining rewards, transaction fees, etc).

 It's preferable that a simplex-chain validate the headers of its dapp-chains (similar to a light client), though this is not required.
 For some consensus methods that dapp-chains might choose (such as PoS), there might be special primitives that a host simplex-chain must support.
 However, only that host simplex-chain requires those primitives; other simplex-chains do not.
-This means that simplex-chains can *specialize* in hosting *particular types* of dapp-chains, providing a rich and efficient environments (for nodes of simplex-chains *and* dapp-chains).
+This means that simplex-chains can *specialize* in hosting *particular types* of dapp-chains, providing rich and efficient environments (for nodes of both simplex-chains *and* dapp-chains).

 Validating dapp-chain headers, on-chain, can be done via the following simple, clean, and extensible method: \emph{encode dapp-chain headers as simplex-level transactions}.
 This means that supporting new dapp-chain consensus methods is about as difficult as introducing new transaction types (or opcodes), and different simplex-chains have a great deal of freedom in choosing which dapp-chain consensus methods to support.